13 Types Of Fishing Rods & How To Choose The Right Rod?

 Ice fishing rods are pretty much super short spinning rods that are just 1-2 feet in length, and this is to make fishing directly above an ice hole a lot easier.
 Since you don’t have to do any casting when ice fishing, as you are literally just dropping the lure or bait into the hole, the rod can be very small.

-Can you imagine using a normal-length spinning rod of around 7-8 feet long and trying to drop your lure or bait through a tiny hole?
-It would be not easy and make ice fishing a lot less enjoyable.
+Can you imagine using a normal-length spinning rod around 7-8 feet long and trying to drop your lure or bait through a tiny ice hole right next to you?
+It would not be easy and would make ice fishing a lot more difficult.

 When To Use Ice Fishing Rods